clorkapunk/java-EE-project/backend/README.md

 To build and run the project, follow these steps:

-* Clone the repository: `git clone https://github.com/ali-bouali/spring-boot-3-jwt-security.git`
+* Clone the repository: `git clone https://github.com/clorkapunk/java-EE-project.git`
-* Navigate to the project directory: cd spring-boot-security-jwt
+* Navigate to the project directory: cd java-EE-project
 * Add database "jwt_security" to postgres
+* Navigate to backend: cd backend
 * Build the project: mvn clean install
 * Run the project: mvn spring-boot:run
+*
+* Navigate to frontend: cd frontend
+* Install dependencies: npm install
+* Run development server: npm start

 -> The application will be available at http://localhost:8080.